Power take-off: Safety

-The PTO and its associated shafts and universal joints are a common cause of incidents and injury in farming and industry.
+The PTO, as well as its associated shafts and universal joints, are a common cause of incidents and injury in farming and industry.
 According to the National Safety Council, six percent of tractor related fatalities in 1997 in the United States involved the PTO.
-Incidents can occur when loose clothing is pulled into the shaft, often resulting in bone fractures, loss of limb, or death to its wearer.
-On April 13, 2009 former Major League Baseball star Mark Fidrych died as a result of a PTO related accident; "He appeared to have been working on the truck when his clothes became tangled in the truck's power take-off shaft", District Attorney Joseph Early Jr. said in a statement.
+Incidents can occur when loose clothing is pulled into the shaft, often resulting in bone fractures, loss of limbs, other permanent disabilities, or death to its wearer.
+On April 13, 2009, former Major League Baseball star Mark Fidrych died as a result of a PTO related accident; "He appeared to have been working on his truck when his clothes became tangled in the truck's power take-off shaft", District Attorney Joseph Early Jr. said in a statement.
 Despite much work to reduce the frequency and severity of agricultural injuries, these events still occur.
-Power take-off entanglements are one example of agricultural events that can lead to death or permanent disability.

 Some implements employ light free-spinning protective plastic guards to enshroud the PTO shaft;

 these are mandatory in some countries.

 In the UK, Health and Safety Executive guidance is contained in a leaflet.